Cultural issues in first aid

 Translating:

-Remember that if a family member or friend is translating for a victim, they might not exactly translate what you are saying.
-An example could be that they feel the victim would be embarrassed to hear what you are saying so they don’t tell them.
-In some cases, if the interpreter is of the opposite sex, the victim may deny that some problems exist.
+Remember that if a family member or friend is translating for a injured or suddenly ill person, they might not exactly translate what you are saying.
+An example could be that they feel the person would be embarrassed to hear what you are saying so they don’t tell them.
+In some cases, if the interpreter is of the opposite sex, the injured or suddenly ill person may deny that some problems exist.

 If at all possible, children should not be used as interpreters.